kishorecheerala/BhavaniSareesAI/README.md

 ### Data Persistence

 The application is architected to be fully client-side.
-All data—customers, sales, products, etc.—is stored in the browser's `localStorage` as a single JSON object.
-This approach ensures that the app is fast and works perfectly offline.
+All data—customers, sales, products, etc.—is stored in the browser's **IndexedDB**.
+This is a powerful, asynchronous browser database that allows the app to be fast, handle large amounts of data, and work perfectly offline.

 **⚠️ Important:** Because data is stored only on the user's device, the **Backup & Restore** feature is critical.
 Users should be encouraged to back up their data regularly.